-The following is a summary of federal, state, and local government programs adopted in response to COVID-19 that are providing direct financial relief to Texas residents impacted by pandemic.
+The following is a summary of the largest local government programs providing direct financial relief to Texas residents impacted by pandemic.

 If you know of any updates that should added to this list, please email CommunityAssistanceProject@law.utexas.edu.